20 Powerful True Stories of Canadian Veterans to Read for Remembrance Day

 Decorated for His Service

-My father, Harry T. H. Stewart (QR2), was born in Fort William, Ont., on January 23, 1925.
-He joined the HMCS Griffin in Port Arthur, Ont., in 1940 after lying about his age.
+My father, Harry T. H. Stewart (QR2), was born in Fort William, Ontario, on January 23, 1925.
+He joined the HMCS Griffin in Port Arthur, Ontario, in 1940 after lying about his age.
 His basic training was done in Port Arthur and Esquimalt, B.C.
 He served on merchant navy ships as a gunner aboard the Lafontaine Park and the Gatineau Park.
 He sailed the high seas in 1941 and saw action in the Mediterranean and the Indian Ocean.
 Harry was in Liverpool, England, carrying supplies when the war ended.
 He returned to Canada in 1945 and was discharged from the navy in 1946.

 He received both the Burma Star and the Atlantic Star for his service. —Penny Brown, Prince George, B.C.